Boreas Pass

 Colorado Gold Rush of 1859/60 (<Red Hill Pass|Georgia Pass>): In the late summer of 1859 the gold rush of Colorado was still in its first year.
 The major center of gold activity in this area was Clear Creek in South Park, centered around Tarryall Creek on the south side.

 In the warm weather of late summer, gold seekers became more mountain happy and crossed over to the Blue River, calling the crossing Breckinridge Pass, after Buchanan's vice president.
-The time for choosing sides between the confederate slave owning south and the union north was getting closer.
-The town's union republicans learned that vice president Breckinridge had joined the confederate army.
+The time for choosing sides between the confederate slave owning south, and the union north was getting closer.
+The town's union Republicans learned that vice president Breckinridge had joined the confederate army.
 In an attempt to change the name of the town but keeping the recognition factor on their side, they renamed the town Breckenridge, replacing an i with e.
 By August of next year the route had been improved to a wagon road.

 Railroads (<Cumbres Pass|Fremont Pass>) : The major markets to be served by the railways had already been divided amongst the victors.
 The DRG ( Denver Rio Grande ) ruled Leadville, Gunnison and Durango.
-The DSP ( Denver South Park ) was now controlled by the UP (Union Pacific).
+The DSP ( Denver South Park and Pacific ) was now controlled by the UP (Union Pacific).
 After successful hasty construction to control a majority of the markets by the DRG, the DSP wanted to build something too.
-If nothing else it would generate business for the parent, the UP, on which the DSP was heavily dependant for construction materials
+If nothing else it would generate business for the parent, the UP, on which the DSP was heavily dependent for construction materials

 Furthermore, mining prospects were bright on the other side of the mountains, the area south of the rim around South Park.
-In the Kenosha Pass page we saw how the DSP had conquered that pass, in what seems half an eternity ago.
+The Kenosha Pass page mentions how the DSP had conquered that pass, in what seems half an eternity ago.
 Now business was waiting on the other side of Breckenridge Pass.
 The new name Boreas Pass was instituted during the construction of the rail bed.
 It was chosen for the north wind howling over the top.
 The pass was also another step towards a competing railhead in Leadville.
 It was not too long ago, that the UP had helped the DRG to keep the DSP away from that source of income (see Weston Pass).
 Now that the UP controlled the DSP, it had to cross not only Boreas Pass on its way to Leadville, but also Fremont Pass.